WytQuant/WytQuant/README.md

 ## Hi Everyone 👋

+> If you don't give up, you still have a chance to win.

 <!--
 **WytQuant/WytQuant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.